 When you use a DOI to create links to documents on the web, the DOIs are guaranteed never to change.

 Accepted articles will be published online on ScienceDirect as an article in press and assigned an issue at a later date.
 You can track the status of your accepted article throughout this process in our production tracking system (http://authors.elsevier.com/TrackPaper.html) using the reference No (e.g. GPB12) we sent to you in the acknowledgement e-mail.

+As soon as your article has been typeset, a page proof in the form of a PDF file will be sent to the corresponding author(s) for checking and correction of typographical errors and should be returned before the date specified.
+This usually happens 4-5 weeks after we receive your completed article.
 Accurate proofreading and clear marking of corrections are essential for the production of a quality article.
 Please note that careful proofreading is solely your responsibility.
 We will do everything we can to have your article corrected and published as quickly and accurately as possible.
 Therefore, it is important to ensure that all of your corrections are sent back to us in one communication.

 You can track your submitted article at http://www.elsevier.com/track-submission.
 You can track your accepted article at http://www.elsevier.com/trackarticle.
 You are also welcome to contact Customer Support via http://support.elsevier.com.